VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 This guide is designed to facilitate the migration of your existing tools that are not using the latest version of VirusTotal’s API (v3 from now on) to interact with your services.
 Additionally, it is useful to familiarize you with v3 endpoints, consolidate the basics and improve performance by automating manual tasks.

-❗ Please note that some of the use cases make use of auxiliar functions or methods.
+❗ Please note that some of the use cases make use of auxiliary functions or methods.
 All of them are implemented on the [Helper methods](#set7) section.
-For the shake of clarity, the API key used in the code snippets below is configured as an environment variable (VT_APIKEY).
+For the sake of clarity, the API key used in the code snippets below is configured as an environment variable (VT_APIKEY).
 For production uses, please use a secure key management system instead.

 #### Table of content